 Along the way of learning how to oxygenate an aquarium without a pump, we have already learned how to aerate without an air pump.
 But for clarification, here are the methods written in a simplified manner:

 - Use a container to pour water.
-It is often used in cases when emergency oxygen increment is needed.
+It is often used in cases when an emergency oxygen increment is needed.

 - Use swimmer fish.